Year 6

 Science work covers electricity, focusing on safety and learning about series and parallel circuits.
 The children will also test for electrical conductors and insulators.
 In this term, we also look term are at classification of plants and animals.

 In the final Summer Term, our topic is Being Human during which we look at our senses, teeth and healthy eating, study the organs of the human body, drugs and alcohol and sex education.
-We also have the chance to design a breakfast cereal in D.T.
+We also have the chance to design and cook a pizza in D.T.

-· What is the Buddhist way of life?
+Buddhism: What is the 'Buddhist' way of life?

 In English, we are following the National Curriculum and we aim to cover a broad range of topics which will include: